Published on December 15th, 2019 | by Kyle Field0

 As we did not run any gas to the house and will run everything on electricity, we wanted the maximum output from the system that Tesla could provide.
 That meant installing solar tiles on the north-, south-, east-, and west-facing roof surfaces.
 It is not ideal to maximize solar production from each tile, but it made sense for our situation to maximize the output from the system.
 We signed the contract and put down an additional $2,500 for a site survey.

-At this point, Tesla’s project leader for our installation connected with our general contractor, Kenny Kuhnhofer of Kuhnhofer Builders, to coordinate the timing of the installation and to communicate what they needed from the builder on the electrical side of things.
+At this point, Tesla’s project leader for our installation connected with our general contractor, Kenny Kuhnhofer of Kuhnhofer Builders in Ventura, California, to coordinate the timing of the installation and to communicate what they needed from the builder on the electrical side of things.
 This is our first time building a home, so I can’t compare to typical roof installations, but Kenny was great at working directly with Tesla’s team on the installation and schedule.

 Because our home has two stories, the upper roof was installed several weeks ahead of the lower roof, which needed to wait for the stucco to be installed on the house.
 At that point, Tesla’s team will return to finish up the roof install, wire up the inverters, install the Powerwalls, and put in all the other goodies necessary to finish up.